Lindsey Coffey: Media and environmental activism

 Lindsey has partnered with various organizations and personalities to promote environmental awareness even further.
-On February 7, 2021, Coffey partnered with Miss Earth Australia 2020, Brittany Dickson, to discuss the bush fires in Perth, Australia and raise funds to help cope with the devastation.
-On March 5, 2021, for International Women's Month, Coffey collaborated with Greenpeace International and Greenpeace Philippines to interview young women farmers, climate activists, and typhoon survivors to discuss the gender inequality within climate change.
+On February 7, 2021, Coffey partnered with Miss Earth Australia 2020, Brittany Dickson, and discussed the bush fires in Perth, Australia and raised funds.
+On March 5, 2021, for International Women's Month, Coffey collaborated with Greenpeace to interview young women farmers, climate activists, and typhoon survivors to discuss the gender inequality within climate change.
 Furthermore, Lindsey lobbied on Capitol Hill for global conservation on behalf of WWF and on April 18, 2021, Coffey was a guest speaker at The Climate Reality Project Delaware Chapter International Earth Day Summit.
 The following month, Coffey promoted Food for Life Global, the world's largest vegan food relief program alongside Mya, Anthony Alabi, Bellamy Young, Kate Linder, Vanessa Silberman, and Henry Stansall.
 On April 22, 2021, Coffey teamed up with Miss Earth Air, Stephany Zreik, Miss Earth Water, Roxanne Baeyens, and Miss Earth Fire, Michala Rubinstein to discuss the history of Earth Day, trivial facts, present-day disasters, and what we can do to help.
 In May 2021, Coffey spoke at the Parsons School of Design in New York City on sustainability within the fashion industry.
 During the month of June 2021, Coffey was a speaker at Peace is Green - Every Act Matters, the world's largest and longest virtual environmental summit based in New Delhi, India collaborating with the United Nations and ActNow.
 The event reached over 60 countries in a span of 24 hours; one week after her speaking engagement, Coffey collaborated with Listen First Project in America Talks, a national weekend event focusing on bridging the political divide among Americans through conversation.

 In April 2022, Lindsey and Michala Rubinstein introduced the Green Europe Project where they traveled to 5 European countries searching for environmentally conscious businesses to showcase on their social platforms.
 The pair also interviewed Vegetarisk, The Vegetarian Society of Denmark, which is a non-profit organization educating others about plant-based diets.
-Lindsey further celebrated Earth Month as a key speaker at Marist College discussing green technology and new innovations within the fashion industry.
+Lindsey further celebrated Earth Month as a key speaker at Marist College discussing green technology and new innovations in the fashion industry.